-Workers’ Comp For Injured Construction Workers
+Workers’ Comp For On-Site Workers in Charleston

 If you have suffered an injury from a construction site accident, you are likely eligible for Workers’ Compensation benefits.
 Our Charleston construction accident attorneys can help maximize the benefits you receive, ensuring you are compensated for lost wages and medical expenses.

 Workers’ Compensation is sufficient for most injured construction workers, but claims do not provide access to certain damages, such as pain and suffering.
 That’s why, in some cases, filing a lawsuit is recommended.
 Contact Hoffman Law Firm if any of the following apply: